 Beignets have been somewhat of an obsession for us since we first discovered them back in 2012.
 If you’ve ever been, or are ever planning on being, in Disneyland this treat is a MUST.
 There is nothing better than biting into a soft, warm, fried beignet covered in powdered sugar.
 For those of you that have no idea what a beignet is, they are essentially yeast doughnuts.
 Made fresh to order, you can find these sweet treats at Cafe Orleans over in New Orleans Square.

 If you are in Walt Disney World you can find them in Sassagoula Floatworks & Food Factory at Disney’s Port Orleans Resort- French Quarter. $4.99 for three or $6.99 for six.
 Trust us, you want six!
 For an extra two dollars you can add a dipping sauce: caramel, strawberry or chicory coffee ganache.
 They always have a seasonal flavour, but you can never go wrong with the classics.
+For the classic recipe, check out our post Mickey Beignets – Disneyland Copycat Recipe.
 This holiday season Disneyland is serving Hot Chocolate Beignets with marshmallow cream and hot fudge for $9.99 at Cafe Orleans.

 So what to do when you aren’t near the parks?
 I dream about beignets; inside and outside of the park.
 We aren’t going to be in Disneyland this holiday season but the craving is more than I can stand.
 So naturally, I decided to recreate the recipe at home.
 Copycat recipes are a bit of an obsession with me.
 I’m always trying to recreate my favourite foods at home.
 Over the years I have made beignets many times at home.
 We love to have Disney parties with family and friends after getting home from a trip.
 This usually includes gumbo, beignets, and watching our trip videos.
 It’s a great way to fight off those Disney blues.